 Which cities have the most ghost sightings in Ohio?

 Halloween is right around the corner with the calendar already flipped to October.
-No, you won't be able to place a bet, using a BetMGM Ohio promo code, on this topic, but it makes for a great conversation starter and sets the mood for Halloween.
+No, you won't be able to place a bet, using a BetMGM bonus code Ohio, on this topic, but it makes for a great conversation starter and sets the mood for Halloween.